irahorecka/gardenofrecipes/recipes/md/ginger-cookies.md

 # Ginger Cookies

-These have a cracked appearance and are firm
+These have a cracked appearance and are firm.

 ## Ingredients